Fiberwise building and stratification in tensor triangular geometry: Noetherianity of the Balmer spectrum

 \section{Noetherianity of the Balmer spectrum}

-In order to complete our proof of stratification for the big derived category of permutation modules $\T(G,R)$ for $G$ a finite group and $R$ a commutative Noetherian ring some topological information of the Balmer spectrum of the small derived category of permutation modules $\K(G,R)$ is needed; explicitly, such space needs to be at least weekly Noetherian.
-In this section we prove that $\mathrm{Spc}(\K(G,R))$ is actually Noetherian.
+In order to complete the proof of stratification for the big derived category of permutation modules $\T(G;R)$, where $G$ is a finite group and $R$ is a commutative Noetherian ring, we require some topological information about the Balmer spectrum of the small derived category of permutation modules $\K(G;R)$.
+More precisely, this space must at least be weakly Noetherian.
+In this section, we prove the stronger statement that $\mathrm{Spc}(\K(G;R))$ is in fact Noetherian.
+We also show that the base change functors to residue fields induce a set partition of the spectrum.

-In the case where $R$ is a field, this was proved in \cite{BG23b} using the conservativity of certain functor which involved the so called modular fixed points.
-Such modular fixed points functor seems hard to imitate in a more general context since, as the name suggests, the characteristic of the field plays an important role there.
-However, it is possible to define a continuous map on triangular spectra that behaves as the map induced by modular fixed points when restricted to the field case.
-The key point is that this map still catches relevant information at the level of Balmer spectra over an arbitrary Noetherian base.
-We will refer to these maps as \textit{triangular fixed points.}
+When $R$ is a field, Noetherianity was established in \cite{BG25} using the conservativity of certain functors involving the so-called modular fixed points.
+Extending these modular fixed point functors to a more general setting appears difficult, since, as the terminology suggests, the characteristic of the field plays a crucial role in their construction.
+Nevertheless, an analogous construction is available for rings of prime characteristic.

-Our strategy is as follows.
-We will show that noetherianity holds for $p$-groups using triangular fixed points, then we will use standard techniques from tt-geometry to prove the general case.\\
+Our strategy to show Noetherianity is as follows.
+First, we prove Noetherianity for $p$-groups, we then apply standard techniques from tt-geometry to deduce the general case.
+In the case of $p$-groups, we isolate two key situations: one in which the ring has positive characteristic, and another in which $p$ is invertible in the ring.
+Combining these two cases will yield the general result.